Guiwoo/guista-App/README.md

 - offSetLimitPagination or cna use this function
 - Pull Refreshing

-1. refreshing, onRefresh use those options on FlatScreen
+- refreshing, onRefresh use those options on FlatScreen

+# 8

+- How to run without wifi cache persist

+# 9

+- Make a Fragment , using navigate params (https://reactnavigation.org/docs/route-prop/)
+  -Flatlist etc..
+  -Seperator